Fabio930/CollectiPy/README_DEVELOPERS.md

 ## Development workflow tips

 - Keep sample configs under `config/` and point `run.sh` (or a direct `python src/main.py -c <cfg>`) at them.
 Use a headless config when you need reproducible traces or batch runs.
-- When capturing results, ensure `environment.results` is set and `environment.gui` is empty; otherwise the simulator prioritizes rendering over persistence.
+- When capturing results, ensure `environment.results` is set to a non-empty object (e.g., include `base_path` or specs) and `environment.gui` is empty; otherwise the simulator prioritizes rendering over persistence.
 - If you add plugins, list their module paths in the config so they are auto-imported on startup.
 Keep plugin code under `plugins/` to avoid altering core modules.

 ### Batch / grid expansion